IceHe/lib/commands/lsof.md

 > list open files

+References

+- 15 Linux lsof Command Examples (Identify Open Files) : https://www.thegeekstuff.com/2012/08/lsof-command-examples/

 ## Options

 - `-i [i]` Selects the listing of files any of whose Internet address matches the address specified in i .
+- `-t` Specifies that lsof should produce terse output with process identifiers only and no header
+    - e.g., so that the output may be piped to `kill`.
+    - `-t` selects the -w option.
+- `+|-w` Enables (+) or disables (-) the suppression of warning messages.
+- `-a` It may be used to AND the selections.
+    - e.g., specifying -a, -U, and -ufoo produces a listing of only UNIX socket files that belong to processes owned by user "foo".

 ## Usage

 ### Network Connection

-An Internet address is specified in the form : ( Items in square brackets are optional. )
+An Internet address is specified in the form : ( Items in square brackets "[]" are optional. )

 ```bash
 ls -i [46][protocol][@hostname|hostaddr][:service|port]